Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 AD 4nXcVrdEPM15baws6j5fmRsP98XVS96o9tj74O0pdokj3HwKH HMbHxmThDO1ZLLhFkvhGhC9vH7GvHjHuNY7OSJviswV94ailpAHGtGTfAwPFDQ8ThcUkUAg6UK2b6dwi11DwW0a?key=tFZOd7GJG haNCv2MkwOT R2

-1. Once your file is created, you can start writing your first selenium script with Python.
+1. Once your file is created, you can start writing your first Python Selenium script step by step.
 Below is the code for the simple test case discussed above.

 AD 4nXdDJkeYk9Xb ndHONWbi5X0o9dqh2SmJLdllTliyhubZIGWUY4Cheq3G9Emsn4TlxQQtQ7H9UzTxco2Z06sQvWTokCM2EBjV3OJWkNNncUvFcAGHTrRdRPq 0ZVNf8eqQnS oystg?key=tFZOd7GJG haNCv2MkwOT R2